30 sec brief

 FSA money can only be used during the calendar year it is contributed.
-However, there are a couple workarounds to know.
+However, there are a couple of workarounds to know.
 Some FSAs offer a rollover option where you can roll up to $500 to the next year’s contribution.
 Other FSAs may offer a grace period that allows you to spend your FSA money for up to 2.5 months after the year ends.
 Since many plans start in January, you’d be able to spend your money up to March 15th.
 Keep in mind that companies don’t have to offer either of these options, so make sure to look closely at your plan and contribute the amount you think you’ll spend.

-No double dipping allowed
+No double-dipping allowed

-FSAs are not the onion dip at a party, but it is possible to “double dip,” and you’ll get in trouble for it.
+FSAs are not the onion dip at a party, but it is possible to “double-dip,” and you’ll get in trouble for it.

-One way people double dip is by paying for an FSA-eligible expense with their FSA card and then submit the same expense for reimbursement.
+One way people double-dip is by paying for an FSA-eligible expense with their FSA card and then submit the same expense for reimbursement.
 Another example is if you and your spouse both have FSAs through your employer, and you pay for a co-payment or FSA-eligible expense and submit a claim under both accounts.

 Double dipping is often an honest mistake.
 Be sure to keep your medical spending records accurate and organize receipts to prevent problems later.

 If your employer offers an FSA, you may want to look into setting one up.
 It’s always nice to have help paying for things with pre-tax money.
 Just read the fine print to make sure you know the ins and outs of your specific plan.

 Vicky Warren, once a nurse, now a freelance healthcare writer and social media coach.